Frequently Asked Questions About Cholesterol

 1) What Is Cholesterol?

 Cholesterol is a waxy, fat-like substance that occurs naturally in the body and is made by the liver.
 Cholesterol is also present in foods we eat.
 People need cholesterol for the body to function normally.
-Cholesterol is present in the cell walls or membranes everywhere in the body, including the brain, nerves, muscles, skin, liver, intestines, and heart.
+Cholesterol is present in membranes (walls) of every cell in the body, including the brain, nerves, muscles, skin, liver, intestines, and heart.

 2) Why Should I Be Concerned About Cholesterol?